Neihouse/llm2daw/README.md

 # Welcome to LLM2DAW by myuzeo labs

-LLM2DAW, crafted by myuzeo labs, is a groundbreaking Ableton plugin that integrates state-of-the-art Hugging Face's pre-trained language models, Flask API, and Max for Live.
+LLM2DAW, crafted by myuzeo labs, is a groundbreaking Ableton plugin that integrates state-of-the-art Replicate/Hugging Face's pre-trained language models, Flask API, and Max for Live.
 This user-friendly tool invites musicians, producers, and developers to embark on a creative journey, enabling new avenues of exploration in music technology.

 ## Table of Contents